MariosGkMeng/generate_literature__in_Obsidian/README.md

 3. Change the data that you copied (from the 1 step of this subsection) so that they correspond to your paths

-4. Make sure that the script's PATH is a higher level path than the Literature Path
+## Make sure that ...

+1. The script's PATH is a higher level path than the Literature Path